Investor Notice: Robbins LLP Informs Stockholders of the Class Action ...

 SAN DIEGO, Sept.
-23, 2024 (GLOBE NEWSWIRE) -- Robbins LLP informs investors that a shareholder filed a class action on behalf of all persons and entities who purchased or otherwise acquired Domino's Pizza, Inc. (NYSE: DPZ) securities between December 7, 2023 and July 17, 2024.
-Domino’s, through its subsidiaries, operates as a global pizza company that offers pizzas and other food products under the Domino’s brand name through Company-owned and franchised stores.
+18, 2024 (GLOBE NEWSWIRE) -- Robbins LLP informs investors that a shareholder filed a class action on behalf of all persons and entities who purchased or otherwise acquired New Fortress Energy Inc. (NASDAQ: NFE) securities between February 29, 2024 and August 8, 2024.
+New Fortress is an American liquefied natural gas (LNG) company.

 For more information, submit a form, email attorney Aaron Dumas, Jr., or give us a call at (800) 350-6003.

-The Allegations: Robbins LLP is Investigating Allegations that Domino's Pizza, Inc. (DPZ) Misled Investors Regarding its Growth Projections
+The Allegations: Robbins LLP is Investigating Allegations that New Fortress Energy Inc. (NFE) Misled Investors Regarding its Growth Projections

-According to the complaint, during the class period, defendants failed to disclose that: (i) DPE, the Company’s largest master franchisee, was experiencing significant challenges with respect to both new store openings and closures of existing stores; (ii) as a result, Domino’s was unlikely to meet its own previously issued long-term guidance for annual global net store growth; and (iii) accordingly, Domino’s business and/or financial prospects were overstated.
+According to the complaint, during the class period, defendants created the false impression that they possessed reliable information pertaining to the Company’s projected revenue outlook and anticipated growth while also minimizing risk regarding the New Fortress’ plan to have its Fast LNG projects fully operational and increase business growth globally.
+In reality, New Fortress’ Fast LNG projects failed to meet the Company’s publicly stated progress, specifically that its FLNG 1 would be in service by March 2024.
+Even following the announcement that these delays were costing the Company upwards of $150 million per quarter, defendants were still touting the speed at which New Fortress was building facilities.
+Defendants misled investors by providing the public with materially flawed statements of confidence and growth projections throughout the class period, which did not account for these variables.

-On July 18, 2024, Domino’s issued a press release announcing its Q2 2024 financial results.
-Among other items, Domino’s disclosed that it “expects it will fall 175 to 275 stores below its 2024 goal of 925+ net stores in international primarily as a result of challenges in both openings and closures being faced by Domino’s Pizza Enterprises (‘DPE’), one of its master franchisees.”
-Accordingly, “[t]he Company is temporarily suspending its guidance metric of 1,100+ global net stores until the full effect of DPE’s store opens and closures on international net store growth are known.”
-On this news, Domino’s stock price fell $64.23 per share, or 13.57%, to close at $409.04 per share on July 18, 2024.
+On August 9, 2024, New Fortress announced disappointing financial results, which were "entirely the result of the delay in the deployment of our first FLNG 1 asset."
+On this news, New Fortress’ common stock declined dramatically.
+From a closing market price of $17.02 per share on August 8, 2024, New Fortress’ stock price fell to $13.00 per share on August 9, 2024.

-What Now: You may be eligible to participate in the class action against Domino's Pizza, Inc. Shareholders who want to serve as lead plaintiff for the class must submit their application to the court by November 19, 2024.
+What Now: You may be eligible to participate in the class action against New Fortress Energy Inc. Shareholders who want to serve as lead plaintiff for the class must submit their application to the court by November 18, 2024.
 A lead plaintiff is a representative party who acts on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 If you choose to take no action, you can remain an absent class member.
 For more information, click here.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.